,

 This page contains information about how English is taught and events to promote reading and writing at our school.
 We hope you find it informative and useful.

-English Subject Leader - Mrs Eve
+English Subject Leader & Writing Lead - Mrs Eve

-Reading Lead - Miss Neill
+Reading Lead - Mrs Collins

 Reading at NewtonSee the source image